Environmental group says court lifted Polish PGE's power deal ban

-LONDON, Feb 24 Is the Philippines' draconian mining clampdown already affecting the flow of nickel ore to China's nickel pig iron (NPI) producers?

-WARSAW Oct 2 Environmental group ClientEarth, which has blocked Polish top utility PGE's 11.6-billion zloty ($3.7 billion) power project said on Tuesday the latest court ruling lifted the investment ban.
+WARSAW Environmental group ClientEarth, which has blocked Polish top utility PGE's PGE.WA 11.6-billion zloty ($3.7 billion) power project said on Tuesday the latest court ruling lifted the investment ban.

 Earlier, a Polish court ordered a re-examination of the stalled investment, which could still delay Poland's largest power sector contract to date.